4sensesdev/example_climate_talk/README.md

 Since these atypical behaviors couldn't be directly linked to ENSO phenomena, other variables were reviewed.
 It was found that radiation was higher in the second half of the year, vapor pressure followed a similar decadal trend, relative humidity was high in the middle of the year and low at the end, and wind speed was lower compared to its decadal trend (Figure 4).

 These findings highlight how a set of variables evolves over time, emphasizing the ecosystem's vulnerability to small actions.
 Consequently, projections for 2024 and 2025 were generated using two methods: a Blackbox approach adjusting only some parameters (figure 5) and Deep Learning building a model part by part (Figure 6).
-Both models yielded similar projections, with a prolongation of the patterns described in Figure 4.
+Both models yielded similar projections, with a prolongation of the patterns described in Figure 4 (Figure 7).

-Figure 7 compares the behavior of average temperature and precipitation at "Heartland" with its 2021-2040 projection according to a GCM (Global Climaate Model), validating and giving support "in a certain way" to those projections of Figures 5 and 6.
+Figure 8 compares the behavior of average temperature and precipitation at "Heartland" with its 2021-2040 projection according to a GCM (Global Climaate Model), validating and giving support "in a certain way" to those projections of Figures 5 and 6.

 Now that we know how “alleged” human action can lead to significant changes, imagine being a resident of "Heartland", would you agree that by someone else's action, what you know can change from one day to the next?
 That the activity you like to do can no longer be done again or not in the place you frequent?
 Assuming that "Heartland" is our home and now that we know what climate conditions we are in and what awaits us, what would we want to talk about?
 </div>